-Campus Health & Wellbeing supports student success through timely, holistic care and the promotion of lasting wellness.
-A variety of services are offered for students including primary medical care and walk-in medical services, laboratory testing, onsite X-rays, prescription medications, individual and group mental health counseling, health education programs, and wellbeing services.
-Campus Health & Wellbeing assists students by minimizing class time lost due to illness, injury, or personal concerns.
-The Health Services Fee, built into the tuition, covers most of these services.
+Campus Health and Wellbeing supports student success through quality, holistic care and the promotion of lasting wellness.
+A variety of services are offered for students, including primary medical care and walk-in medical services, laboratory testing, onsite X-rays, prescription medications, over-the-counter medications, mental health crisis intervention, individual, couples and group mental health counseling, mental health trainings/workshops, health education programs, and wellbeing services.
+Campus Health and Wellbeing assists students by minimizing class time lost due to illness, injury, or personal concerns.
+The Health Services Fee covers most of these services.
 An After-Hours Nurse Advice Line and a Psychological Crisis Line are available at no cost when the Student Health Center is closed.
 Students may reach the After-Hours Nurse Advice Line by calling the regular Health Center’s phone number (805.756.1211).
 The Psychological Crisis Line may be accessed by calling the regular Counseling Services phone number (805.756.2511).

 Health Services: Phone: 805.756.1211 (24/7 Advice Nurse Line)

 Counseling Services Phone: 805.756.2511 (24/7 Psychological Crisis Line)

 Safer (Sexual Assault Advocacy): 805.756.2282

 Health Services offers primary medical care, walk-in medical services, nursing services, sexual health care, gender-affirming care, and routine laboratory testing and X-ray procedures.
 Services are provided year-round, Monday through Friday, 8:00 a.m. to 4:30 p.m.
 (Wednesdays, 9:00 a.m. to 4:30 p.m.)
 All of these services are included in the Health Services Fee.